-Short-Term Goals: A Step-by-Step Guide to Set SMART Personal Goals
+Short-Term Goals: A Step-by-Step Guide to Setting SMART Personal Goals

 When it comes to personal success, few tools are as powerful as good short-term goals.
 And yet, few people know what a good short-term goal looks like, let alone how to set one effectively.